alexandru-savinov/BalancedNewsGo/memory-bank/progress.md

 ## Recent Achievements

+- Completed implementation of the **multi-model, multi-prompt ensemble** architecture for bias detection.
-- Implemented robust multi-attempt LLM querying with outlier filtering and averaging.
+- Integrated **continuous bias scoring** with outlier filtering and averaging.
-- Integrated robust querying into bias detection pipeline.
+- Enhanced **API** with endpoints for user feedback, bias insights, and article management.
+- Upgraded **frontend** with dynamic content loading, bias visualization, and inline feedback forms.
+- Refined **prompt engineering** using configurable templates and few-shot examples.
+- Established a **continuous validation and feedback loop** to improve model accuracy and reliability.
+- Performed major **refactoring** to improve modularity, readability, and maintainability.
+- Resolved key **SonarQube warnings**, reducing technical debt and improving code quality.
 - Fixed Go environment issues without reinstalling, enabling builds and tests.
-- Added dedicated test for robust querying logic, which passes successfully.
+- Added dedicated tests for robust querying and ensemble logic, which pass successfully.

 ---